Solvency II / QIS 5 Yield Curve Methodology

 - The Smith Wilson method is an effective methodology which works well for the typical swap curve.
 Some allowance for smoothing should be made to avoid jagged forward curves.

-- The choice of UFR has important consequences for the solvency capital requirement (SCR): If the UFR is too low life insurance companies may have troubles meeting current SCR.
+- The choice of UFR has important consequences for the solvency capital requirement (SCR): If the UFR is too low life insurance companies may have trouble meeting current SCR.
 However, the present value of long term liabilities will increase with the UFR and a UFR above current market return would lead to future solvency problems.
 A possible choice would be to set UFR equal to the market forward rate at the last liquid maturity.

 Download the presentation here